NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> English       78.86751 21.13249
 ```

-Biostatistics and Economics contribute to the construction of the first dimension (50%), while English contribute highy to the construction of the second axis (78.8%).
-In the first plane (Dim.1 and Dim.2) the contribution of Biostatistics and Economics is 50%+10.5%=65.5%, that of English is 78.8%.
+**Interpretation**: Biostatistics and Economics contribute to the construction of the first dimension (50%), while English contributes highly to the construction of the second axis (78.8%).
+In the first plane, the contribution of Biostatistics and Economics is 50% + 10.5% = 60.5%, and that of English is 78.8%.

-**Description of the first dimension**
+#### Step 9: Description of Dimensions

 ```r